convertigo/convertigo-doc/reference-manual/appendixes/index.md

 ## Legacy emulator actions table

+{{site.data.alerts.note}}
+The following tables only apply to the legacy Javelin connector (mainframe and Videotex emulators).
+They are kept for the maintenance of existing legacy projects and are not relevant for NGX applications nor for REST, SOAP, SQL or FullSync connectors.
+{{site.data.alerts.end}}

 An action is a special keystroke that an emulator can execute as *ENTER* or *SOMMAIRE*.
 This appendix contains the list of the valid emulator actions Convertigo can send to Javelin emulator, depending on the emulator type.

 Table A - 4: Videotex emulator - Actions table